Langweng/Warp2Warp/README.md

-# WarpHomo
+# Warp2Warp

 This is the cleaned GitHub-ready version of the WarpHomo project.
-It keeps the core IHN homography-estimation pipeline:
+It keeps the core unsupervised multi-modal homography estimation pipeline:

 - self-supervised IDR training
 - supervised training